openjdk/guide/src/guide/backporting.md

 ## Using the Skara tooling to help with backports

 The Skara tooling includes support for backports.
 [The official Skara documentation](https://wiki.openjdk.org/display/SKARA/Backports) describes in detail how to work with the tooling to create backport PRs on [GitHub](https://github.com) or using the CLI tools.
-As described in the documentation, the [`/backport`](https://wiki.openjdk.org/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit or a PR to create the backport PR.
+As described in the documentation, the [`/backport`](https://wiki.openjdk.org/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit or a PR to create the backport PR:

+    /backport jdk21u
+    /backport jdk jdk23

+In the first example we backport the change to JDK 21.
+To backport to other update releases, replace `jdk21u` with the corresponding name for the target update repository.

+The second example above will backport the change to a stabilization branch, in this case JDK 23.
+As before `jdk` is the name of the target repository, and `jdk23` is the name of the stabilization branch.

+Using the `/backport` command is the recommended way to perform backports as the tooling will automatically handle all the necessary steps in the background.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
 One can tell whether or not the bots recognized a PR as a backport by the [backport]{.label} label being added if it's recognized.

 ## How to fix an incorrect backport creation in JBS